gperdrizet/llama.cpp-server/README.md

 [![OpenAI compatible](https://img.shields.io/badge/API-OpenAI%20compatible-412991?logo=openai&logoColor=white)](https://platform.openai.com/docs/api-reference)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 This repository documents and centralizes the configuration of a `llama.cpp` inference server running as a systemd service on a dedicated model server.
-The server exposes an OpenAI-compatible API and supports multiple concurrent projects.
+The server exposes a local OpenAI-compatible API and supports multiple concurrent projects.

-> **API gateway**: [gperdrizet/model-gateway](https://github.com/gperdrizet/model-gateway), providing authentication, token metering, billing, and an admin panel
+> **Public API gateway**: [promptlyapi.com](https://promptlyapi.com/register), providing authentication, token metering, billing, and an admin panel for indie devs and hobbyists on a budget - 100k free tokens for new registrations.

 ## Table of contents